 Okay, let’s go ahead.
 When you just start using the App, the Routing for your assemblies and parts is not defined yet, so you will see the routes with just one phantom operation.
 Now just do dbl click on any string and start to create the routing.

 Create at least one route with at least one operation for your parts and assemblies.
-Below are some recommendations of how to do it in order to get the best result with the planning:
+Below are some recommendations on how to do that in order to get the best result with the planning:

-- Assign Materials for your parts in Onshape Part Studio.
+- Assign Material for your parts in Onshape Part Studio.
 So you will be able to get the proper summarized Material Requirements later.
-Note: if necessary, create your own Material Library – it’s easy.
+Note: if necessary, create your own Material Library (it’s easy).

 - Set up more-less realistic timing for your operations.
 Don’t forget about transportation time and costs.
 Note: You can create a separate “Transportation” operations or just include transportation time and costs into other operations.